Robert B. Spencer: Background

 Spencer was baptized in the Greek Orthodox Church and joined the Melkite Greek Catholic Church in 1984.
-In a 2006 interview, Spencer stated that, under the reign of President Mustafa Kemal Ataturk, his grandparents were forced to emigrate from an area that is now part of Turkey because they were Christians.
-According to a 2010 interview in New York magazine, Spencer's father worked for Voice of America during the Cold War, and in his younger days, Spencer himself worked at Revolution Books, a Maoist bookstore in New York City founded by Robert Avakian.
+Spencer has stated that, under the reign of President Mustafa Kemal Atatürk, his grandparents were forced to emigrate from an area that is now part of Turkey because they were Christians.
+Spencer's father worked for Voice of America during the Cold War, and in his younger days, Spencer himself worked at Revolution Books, a Maoist bookstore in New York City founded by Robert Avakian.

 Spencer received an M.A. in 1986 in religious studies from the University of North Carolina at Chapel Hill.
 His masters thesis was on monophysitism and the history of the Catholic Church.